daplopez/Lingora/README.md

 * Users can make video calls
 * Users can expand their radius
 * Users can choose to see others nearby in a list view instead of map
-* Users can see a recommended list of other users based on similar interests
 * Users can include people that are also learning the same language
 * Users can filter results by preferences/times available
 * Users can set proficiency